 What is a latex allergy?

-A latex allergy is your body's reaction to the protein in natural rubber latex.
+A latex allergy is an immune system reaction to the protein in rubber latex.
 Latex gloves and other latex products contain this protein.
 You may have a reaction if you touch or breathe in the protein.
 A latex allergy may begin as a mild skin reaction and become worse each time you are exposed.
 Repeated exposure to latex may lead to a severe allergy to latex and can be life-threatening.

 What products contain latex?

 Latex is used to make many rubber products found in homes, hospitals, schools, and the workplace.
-The following items may contain latex:
+Avoid contact with products that may contain latex:

 - Bite blocks used during dental visits